 I also discovered another problem.
 In my research concerning my lint problem, I read that a common problem was an accumulation of lint in the ducting.
 This accumulation would be just like a person's arteries, slowly blocking the flow until the heart attack, or in our dryer's case, fire happens.
 I figured I should take a reach into the ducting while I was cleaning up to see how badly my dryer's arteries were clogged.

 A Near Disaster

 I kept pulling lint out until I couldn't reach anymore.
 The picture above is only a part of what I pulled out.
 That night, I ended up with almost eight pounds of this fire starter.
 I hadn't even gotten it all.
 I knew I hadn't.
-I didn't know how long the vent was but I did know there would be more.
+I didn't know how long the vent was, but I did know there would be more.
 I felt like I had somehow just missed the very real danger of my house burning down.
 The lint was warm.
 I'd been running the dryer most of the afternoon and evening.
 The lint was far warmer than it should have been.
-It wasn't smoking but some of it gave off that odd burning smell I'd been experiencing for several weeks.
+It wasn't smoking, but some of it gave off that odd burning smell I'd been experiencing for several weeks.

 I knew I couldn't use my dryer again until I replaced the duct and cleared out all of the lint.
 In my research, I discovered that I'd have to do more than slap on a new duct.
 It seems that lint can and does collect inside of the actual dryer.
 This is just as much of a hazard as the monstrosity I pulled from the clogged duct.
-In order to preserve my level of perceived safety, I would have to open up my dryer and clean out the lint I was sure was there.
+To preserve my level of perceived safety, I would have to open up my dryer and clean out the lint I was sure was there.
 I could feel it in the Force waiting to get me.